w3c/wot-usecases/USE-CASES/hazard-annotations.md

 The devices should provide some kind of labeling metadata to deliver the hazard information connected with all the possible interactions with it.

 It could be as coarse as cover any access to the device or specific to the point of selecting a range of operation within the single specific interaction, e.g.:
-- Accessing a connected camera is a privacy hazard
+- Providing a feed from a connected camera is a privacy hazard
 - Setting an high level of brightness on an halogen lamp might involve risks of overheating it or setting something nearby on fire.

 Some devices may provide additional information on hazards they may simply detect and default policies other devices may try to enforce e.g.:
 - A smart meter may notify that the energy flowing through it is over a threshold and the information may trigger a policy that sets some smart switches off.

 Some devices may provide information that can be aggregated together to derive/evaluate a risk:
-- A CO₂/VOC sensor may provide a default policy that modulate the smoke and fire hazard evaluation based on its own information, but in itself may not detect smoke or temperature.
+- A CO/CO₂/VOC sensor may provide a default policy that modulate the smoke and fire hazard evaluation based on its own information, but in itself may not detect smoke or temperature.
-- A connected Oven may not have a smart meter embedded but may provide enough information to desume the energy consumption by the temperature of its heating elements.
+- A connected Oven may not have a smart meter embedded but may provide enough information to determine the energy consumption by the temperature of its heating elements.

 ### Dependencies - Affected WoT deliverables and/or work items: